juharris/code-reviewer/README.md

 # * vote (int): The vote to give if the rule matches.

 # Requeuing
-# Use a list of checks to specify the policy evaluations (build checks) to requeue.
+# Use a list of checks to specify the policy evaluation (build check) to requeue.
 # See the example below for more details.

 # Voting